netxms/netxms-doc/admin/snmp.rst

 ====================

-If there is need to monitor nodes behind firewall using SNMP, there is option to install on one of the nodes NetXMS agent, open all required ports for this node and send SNMP request to other nodes in this subnet through installed agent.
+If there is need to monitor nodes behind firewall using SNMP, there is option to install on one of the nodes |product_name| agent, open all required ports for this node and send SNMP request to other nodes in this subnet through installed agent.

 Proxy configuration can be done wile creation of node of for already created node